VasylMagora/azure-iot-edge-get-started/README.md

 -   [Step 4: Next Steps](#NextSteps)
 -   [Step 5: Troubleshooting](#Step-5-Troubleshooting)

-# Instructions for using this template

--   Replace the text in {placeholders} with correct values.
--   Delete the lines {{enclosed}} after following the instructions enclosed between them.
--   It is advisable to use external links, wherever possible.
--   Remove this section from final document.

 <a name="Introduction"></a>
 # Introduction

 **About this document**

-This document describes how to connect {enter your device name here} device running {enter the OS name running on edge device} with Azure IoT Edge Runtime pre-installed and Device Management.
+This document describes how to connect Hivecell One device running Ubuntu 18.04 with Azure IoT Edge Runtime and Device Management and run simple package from Azure Marketplace.
 This multi-step process includes:

 -   Configuring Azure IoT Hub
+-   Deploying Azure IoT Runtime on device
 -   Registering your IoT device
--   Build and Deploy client component to test device management capability
+-   Deploing client component to test device management capability

 <a name="Prerequisites"></a>
 # Step 1: Prerequisites